 Your Living Space

-• Apartment living: Smaller breeds like French Bulldogs, Cavoodles, or Dachshunds may be best.
+Smaller dogs such as French Bulldogs, Cavoodles or Dachshunds can be the best.

 Your Activity Level

-• Active owners: Border Collies, Australian Shepherds, and Labradors love exercise.
+Active: Border Collies, Australian Shepherds and Labradors are exercisers.

 Family Situation

-• With kids: Cavoodles, Golden Retrievers, and Labradors are gentle and patient.
+With children: Cavoodles, Golden Retrievers and Labradors are kind hearted and tolerant.

-• Singles or couples: Dachshunds, French Bulldogs, and Greyhounds adapt well.
+Single or couples: Dachshunds, French Bulldogs and Greyhounds are good adapters.

 Grooming and Allergies